What Can I Do to Ease Teething Pain?

 Avoid Smoking:

-Smoking can delay healing and increase the risk of complications like dry socket, says Roden Oral Surgery.
+Smoking can delay healing and increase the risk of complications like dry socket, says Roden Oral Surgery

 Dental Health.